suyashpradhan/minimalist-css/README.md

-## A CSS Library called minimalist-css designed and developer by me, give it a try!!!
+## A CSS Library called minimalist-css designed and developed by me, give it a try!!!

 Library Website Link:[https://minimalist-css.netlify.app/]
 Download Link : [https://gofile.io/d/C4BG0A]